Shengwei-Peng/PV-Power-Generation-Forecasting/README.md

 This project focuses on predicting solar photovoltaic (PV) power generation based on regional microclimate data.
 The objective is to forecast the power output of PV devices installed in various terrains using environmental data such as temperature, humidity, wind speed, solar radiation, and rainfall.

 ## 📝 To Do List
-- [ ] Understand the【微氣候數據處理】program in the SampleCode.
+- [ ] Discuss data partitioning schemes for testing our method
     > Daniel
-- [ ] Search for available external data (e.g.,氣象局資料)
+- [ ] Develop a function to integrate external data into our dataset
     > Benson
 - [ ] Rewrite the entire pipeline to comply with the competition format
     > Ken